DRS Technologies improving Ottawa operations with help of Ontario government - Canadian Manufacturing

-The military communications manufacturer is investing over $5 million in improving production, with Ontario contributing $700 thousand
+The military communications manufacturer is investing over $5 million in improving production, with Ontario contributing $700,000

 KANATA, Ont.—Military communications provider DRS Technologies Canada Ltd. is investing in new equipment and expanding its business in the Ottawa region, with help from the Ontario government.